 Light therapy (phototherapy).
 Exposing your skin to the sun or other ultraviolet light can improve your symptoms.
 You do this at a doctor's office or with a phototherapy unit at home.
 Newer techniques use a laser, which can target a small area with a highly focused UVB light.

-Oral drugs.
-For psoriasis that doesn't respond to other treatments, pills like acitretin ( Soriatane), apremilast (Otezla), cyclosporine, and methotrexate (Trexall) may help.
-They're usually reserved for moderate to severe psoriasis, because the side effects can be harsh.
+Pills.
+For psoriasis that doesn't respond to other treatments, drugs like acitretin ( Soriatane), apremilast (Otezla), cyclosporine, and methotrexate (Trexall) may help.
+They're usually reserved for moderate to severe psoriasis because the side effects can be harsh.
 Your doctor will need to keep a close watch on you.

-Biologic drugs.
-These can improve psoriasis when nothing else does.
+“Biologic” drugs.
+These may improve psoriasis if other drugs don’t help enough.
 They seem to have fewer side effects than some other medications, too.
-But most of them work by suppressing your immune system, so serious infections and even cancer are risks, though rare ones.
+Most of them work by suppressing your immune system, so serious infections and even cancer are risks, though rare ones.
 Biologics used to treat psoriasis include adalimumab (Humira), etanercept ( Enbrel), infliximab ( Remicade), secukinumab (Cosentyx), and ustekinumab (Stelara).